Ba.44

 BZ.308

 Breda 201.
-This 1941 prototype was a last ditch attempt to provide the Regia Aeronautica with a worthy dive bomber, having repeatedly failed to do so in the years leading up to WWII.
-Despite showing some promise during development, the project was abandoned as it did not perform sufficiently better than the Ju.87 Stuka.
-The Cunarmodels 1/72 resin kit is worth tracking down, being a faithful model.
-Italiankits sometimes have it in their catalogue.
+This 1941 prototype was a last ditch attempt to provide the Regia Aeronautica with a worthy dive bomber, having repeatedly failed to do so in the years leading up to WWII.The project was abandoned when its performance was found to be no better than the Ju.87 Stuka it was designed to replace.
+The Cunarmodels 1/72 resin kit is worth tracking down being a faithful model that can be further improved with some modifications.

 Model images are links to a build article